Nitrous Home Vitamin B2 B12 Iron Vitamin D Treatment Development Paradoxical Prevention Nexus Contact

 Prevention of Nitrous oxide intoxication

 Obviously prevention involves total avoidance of nitrous oxide during pregnancy.
+Despite the dangers of nitrous oxide, Anaesthetic Societies around the world have ignored the warnings.

 Copyright.